YelloNolo/Spotify-AutoHotkeys/README.md

  >Sometimes Spotify controls do not work when the window is active.
 The 'Hide Window' key is used to mitigate this issue.
 (This is a bug I am unable to fix.)

+These are some very old scripts I sometimes use(d) and this repo will see little to no updates.
+Feel free to use as you wish.

-These are some old scripts I sometimes use(d).
-I was lazy and had GPT3 fill some of the following out:
+I was lazy and had GPT3 fill parts of the following:

 ## Script: [miniTab.ahk](/miniTab.ahk)